This is my response to The Weekly Challenge #290.

 [1] Just a string; no constraints.
 (Or; no strings attached.)

-[2] Reverse the string (with flip
+[2] Reverse the string (with flip), get an array

-with the individual characters (with comb
+with the individual characters (with comb) and keep the digits only

-(with grep
+(with grep).

 [3] The total sum will end up here.